-This department also teaches the linked subjects of Sociology, Citizenship and Politics.
+This department also teaches the linked subject of Politics.
 Our core aim is to teach young people about the world they live in and how it came to be the way it is today.

 We hope to inspire them to be enquiring individuals who develop a lifelong love of learning and finding out more about their world and its people.